HackYourFuture/Node.js/week2/MAKEME.md

 **Creating new posts**

 To create a new blog posts, users need to send a json in the body of the request, e.g. `{ "title": "My first blog", "content": "Lorem ipsum" }`.
 We are going to store the blog posts in separate files using the `fs` module.
+The idea is that the name of the file will match the title of the blog popst while the content will be stored as the content of the file.
 You can use the following starter code:

 ```javascript
 const fs = require("fs");